vgrichina/nanobanana-berrry-hackathon/README.md

-# 🍌 Nano Banana: Gemini 2.5 Flash Image Integration for berrry.app
+# 🍌 Google Nano Banana API Integration for berrry.app

-**Hackathon Submission**: AI-powered image generation API that turns any web app into a visual experience with 3 lines of code.
+**Hackathon Submission**: Integration of Google's Nano Banana (Gemini 2.5 Flash Image) API that turns any web app into a visual experience with 3 lines of code.

 ## 🎯 What This Is

-Nano Banana is a **production-ready image generation API** integrated into [berrry.app](https://berrry.app) that uses Google's **Gemini 2.5 Flash Image** model.
+This project showcases a **production-ready integration** of **Google's Nano Banana API** (Gemini 2.5 Flash Image model) into [berrry.app](https://berrry.app).
 It demonstrates how modern AI image generation can be seamlessly embedded into existing web applications with zero JavaScript required.

 ### ⚡ Key Innovation